-For most links, our team will handle all of the work without your involvement, so you can focus on your landscaping clients.
+For most backlinks, our team will handle all of the link building work without your involvement, so you can focus on your landscaping clients.
 Other links may require additional investments or involvement, such as joining the local chamber of commerce or sponsoring a little league team.

 4. Managing Your Ecosystem

 Your website doesn’t operate in a vacuum.
-Everything from the photo choices on your Yelp profile to that one bad review on Homeadvisor can have an impact on your SEO campaign, so we do our research.
+Everything from the photo choices on your Yelp profile to that one bad review on Homeadvisor can have an impact on your SEO campaign, Google search rankings, and inbound traffic.
+So, we do our research.
 Over the years, our team has developed a robust toolkit for evaluating your ecosystem, prioritizing improvements, and managing hundreds of profiles.